 Despite the previous numbers, we admit systems do encounter implementation issues.
 A business may work hard toward go-live, only to discover that the new software won’t ship products or close the books.

 ERP statistics show these problems happen regularly.
-So, choose your consultants and implementation partners carefully to give your system the best chance of success.
+Choose your consultants and implementation partners carefully to give your system the best chance of success.

 21. A 2023 digital transformation report says 51% to 54% of surveyed companies experienced operational disruption at go-live.
 Those companies also saw a 50% to 300% increase in implementation costs.